Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 Rutgers Stats and Trends

-- This year, the Scarlet Knights have just one against the spread win in three games as an underdog of 7 points or more.
+- This season, the Scarlet Knights have just one ATS win in three games as an underdog of 7 points or more.

-- Rutgers' games this year have gone over the total in three out of eight opportunities (37.5%).
+- Rutgers' games this season have hit the over three times in eight opportunities (37.5%).

-- When Rutgers records more than 31.3 points, it is 1-0 against the spread and 2-0 overall.
+- Rutgers is 1-0 against the spread and 2-0 overall in games when it scores more than 31.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.